Home » Learn Arabic » How to pronounce the letter tẖāʾ (ث)?

 Listen to some Arabic Words starting with the letter ث {tẖāʾ}

-Here, you can learn how to write the letter ث {tẖāʾ}
+Learn how to write the letter ث {tẖāʾ}

-Listen carefully to the following sounds in order to practice the difference between the sounds س {sīn}, ث {tẖāʾ} and ص {ṣād}:
+Practice the difference between the sounds س {sīn}, ث {tẖāʾ} and ص {ṣād}:

 Leave a Comment